 Pro tips to deal with complaints:

-- Treat your customers as an important individual by listening to their problems from beginning to end attentively.
+- Treat your customers as important individuals by listening to their problems from beginning to end attentively.
 It is one of the best ways to handle customer complaints.

 - If you stay positive throughout, avoiding negative or dismissive comments, then the result will likely be positive too.